microsoft/vscode-docs/docs/java/java-tutorial.md

 ### Supported Java versions

-Supported version for running VS Code for Java and supported version for your projects are two separate concepts.
+The supported version for running the VS Code for Java extension and the supported version for your projects are two separate runtimes.
 To run VS Code for Java, Java SE 11 or above version is required; for projects, VS Code for Java supports projects with version 1.5 or above.
 For more details, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

 ### Using Java runtime configuration wizard

 To help you configure correctly, we provide a runtime configuration wizard.
-You can launch the wizard by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and typing the command **Java: Configure Java Runtime**.
+You can launch the wizard by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and typing the command **Java: Configure Java Runtime**, which will display the configuration user interface below.

 ![JDK Configuration](images/java-tutorial/jdk-configuration.png)